nevadex/mcserverutils/crashalert/README.md

 NOTE: When the ```/restart``` command is used, the server will restart using this tool, and will send an alert.
 --- ---
 # Prerequisites Installation
-How to install the packages required for this utility
+How to install the packages required for this utility.

 ## Windows Guide
 If Python is not installed already(check by searching Python):